pierreozoux/rocketchat2matrix/README.md

 - Getting data from Rocket.Chat via manual mongodb export
 - Room to Channel conversion:
   - Read-only attributes of channels not converted to power levels due to complexity
+  - events subscription-role-removed and subscription-role-added not handled
+    - could lead to a case where the creator designated a new owner and left
+      - this case could be recovered by inviting the creator again in matrix
 - Reactions:
   - So far only reactions used in our chats have been translated
   - Individual logos of _netzbegruenung_ and _verdigado_ have been replaced by a generic sunflower